 Construction subcontractors often encounter cash flow problems while waiting for a client’s payment.
 This situation happens because most commercial clients and general contractors pay their invoices in 30 to 60 days.
 However, as a subcontractor, you have expenses you must pay right away.

 One way to solve this problem is to finance your invoices from progress payments.
 However, finance companies avoid working with construction progress payments because they are labor-intensive and have a higher risk of non-payment.
 One alternative to finance progress payments is to use construction factoring.
 This type of financing is designed to work with progress payments.
 In this article, we discuss:

 - Why are progress payments difficult to finance?

 - Qualification criteria

 In construction, a progress payment is a partial payment that covers the amount of work that has been completed up to the point of invoicing.
-There are several ways to structure these payments.
-The most common ways of billing for progress payments are:
+There are several ways to structure these types of payments.
+The most common ways of progress billing are:

 - Billing by stage

 For example, a subcontractor using the percentage-of-completion method could send an invoice when 30%, 60%, and 100% of the project is completed.
 On the other hand, a subcontractor who invoices by stage sends their invoices when specific project stages (e.g., all drywall installed) are completed.